Malakof/mlops_london_firebrigade/README.md

 The script and API endpoint are designed with robust error handling to ensure that any issues during the model training process are logged and addressed, providing detailed error messages to aid in troubleshooting.

-## 2.4 Model Prediction Script Usage Guide
+## 2.4 Model Prediction Usage Guide

 This guide explains the usage of the `predict_model.py` script, designed to make predictions using a pre-trained model.
 This script loads the necessary model and encoder, prepares the input features, and performs predictions based on input